lfi-project/.github/profile/README.md

 Welcome to the home of the Lightweight Fault Isolation (LFI) project.
 The project is hosted on GitHub in the https://github.com/lfi-project organization.
-This repository contains information and tutorials about how to use LFI.

 The GitHub organization has several repositories for the different components of LFI: